SandyRogers/signposting-chrome-extension/README.md

 The presence of such headers is reported as a dismissible banner on the page.

-The goal is signposting is to let robot clients navigate to metadata associated with a typically human-readable landing page for a dataset.
+The goal of signposting is to let robot clients navigate to metadata associated with a typically human-readable landing page for a dataset.
 The goal of this browser extension is to make those robot-navigable links human-readable.

 ![Screenshot of a scientific landing page with signposting headers detected](example.png)